grafana/google-sheets-datasource/docs/sources/setup/install.md

 1. Restart Grafana.

-### Install custom version
+### Install a custom version

-If you need custom version of the plugin using `grafana-cli`, use the `--pluginUrl` option.
+If you need to install a custom version of the plugin using `grafana-cli`, use the `--pluginUrl` option.

 ```bash
 grafana-cli --pluginUrl <ZIP_FILE_URL> plugins install grafana-googlesheets-datasource